sihyun-yu/Ogogada/Reports/DP3/[DP3] Ideation.md

 We want to redesign experiences of training for new cafe part-time job workers.

 ### Photos of Paper Prototype
-* Paper prototype
+* Paper prototype with keyskin as keyboard and users' finger as mouse
 ![](./Images/prototype1.png)
-* Used the additional paper for menu button switching
+* Additional paper for menu button switching
 ![](./Images/prototype2.png)
-* Used the transparent paper for changing, showing the price
+* Transparent paper for changing, showing the price
 ![](./Images/prototype3.png)
-* Used narrow paper for denoting menu list
+* Narrow paper for denoting menu list
 ![](./Images/prototype4.png)
-* TODO
+* Hand shaped icon for following 'history'
 ![](./Images/prototype5.png)
-* TODO
+* Transparent paper for previous/next step button for 'history'
 ![](./Images/prototype6.png)
-* TODO
+* Additional paper for popup window
 ![](./Images/prototype7.png)

 ### Participants